Natsoro/Markdown-exercises/Exercise1.md

 This image shows icon of fox around blue ball.

 Write exclamation mark, square brackets with text about image and location of the image between round brackets.
-You can add a description that appears when hovering over an image in quotation marks.
+To do hover text write text between quotation marks.
 ![SVG image from Internet](./images/Firefox.jpg "Firefox logo")

 It is example of image from the Internet.